 It is the opinion of the Court that an inconvenience can be considered as an impediment depending on the case.
 It is true that not all inconveniences can be censored and punished before a criminal court.
-For this inconvenience to be punished before a criminal court it is has to be proven that it is a serious inconvenience in an objective manner, it has to be a substantial inconvenience and not just reasonable.
-Also the test that a Judge has to carry out should be an objective test although in cases where the noise is caused by noise the Court has to evaluate the evidence brought forward according to the witnesses brought forward who are complaining about such disturbance.
-It is left in the good hands of the judge who has to evaluate the evidence each case in concreto if such an inconvenience as envisaged by the legislator subsists and it is not usual that a technical expert should be appointed.
+For this inconvenience to be punished before a criminal court it is has to be proven that it is a serious inconvenience in an objective manner, it has to be a substantial inconvenience and not just reasonable4.
+Also the test that a Judge has to carry out should be an objective test although in cases where the noise is caused by noise the Court has to evaluate the evidence brought forward according to the witnesses brought forward who are complaining about such disturbance.5 It is left in the good hands of the judge who has to evaluate the evidence each case in concreto if such an inconvenience as envisaged by the legislator subsists and it is not usual that a technical expert should be appointed6.

-With regards to the legal definition that should be attributed to the word 'inconvenience' the Court makes reference to a judgment delivered by this same Court when presided by Judge William Harding in the names II-Pulizija vs. Anthony Cuschieri et) since this is important for the determination of the case.
+With regards to the legal definition that should be attributed to the word 'inconvenience' the Court makes reference to a judgment delivered by this same Court when presided by Judge William Harding in the names II-Pulizija vs. Anthony Cuschieri et7,) since this is important for the determination of the case.

 That Court held that an inconvenience that is caused by the playing of loud music can be considered as a molestation in the sense of civil matters.
-However, criminalibus, the established limit should not be that applied in civil cases in other
+However, criminalibus, the established limit should not be that applied in civil cases in other words-that the inconvenience is such as has to be above the level that is accepted by the bon vicinat which in normal cases should be respected.
+In the criminal field, there is need that the facts constitute a substantial inconvenience and material discomfort8.

-&lt;sup>4 Il-Pulizija vs. Michael Grech, Qorti tal-Appell Kriminali, PV, dečiża nhar is-30 t'April 1998
+4 Il-Pulizija vs. Michael Grech, Qorti tal-Appell Kriminali, PV, dećiża nhar is-30 t'April 1998

-&lt;sup>5 Il-Pulizija vs. Raymond Spiteri, Qorti tal-Appell Kriminali, VDG, dečiža nhar l-20 ta' Novembru 1998.
+5 Il-Pulizija vs. Raymond Spiteri, Qorti tal-Appell Kriminali, VDG, deciża nhar l-20 ta' Novembru 1998.

-&lt;sup>6 Il-Pulizija vs. Fortun Fava", Qorti Tal-Appell Kriminali, VDG, deciża nhar il-5 ta' Frar 1998.
+6 Il-Pulizija vs. Fortun Fava", Qorti Tal-Appell Kriminali, VDG, deċiża nhar il-5 ta' Frar 1998.